Maximum Likelihood Reinforcement Learning

 MaxRL Results on Qwen3-4B

-Large-scale results on Qwen3-4B.
-MaxRL Pareto-dominates GRPO across all benchmarks, achieving similar or better Pass@1 while simultaneously improving Pass@K. This translates to 2.3×–19.2× gains at test-time scaling efficiency.
+Results on Qwen3-4B.
+MaxRL Pareto-dominates GRPO across all benchmarks, achieving similar or better Pass@1 while significantly improving Pass@K. This translates to 7.9×–19.2× gains at test-time scaling efficiency.

 Why Maximum Likelihood?

 In these settings, reinforcement learning is typically applied.
-RL was conceived to handle problems where the likelihood cannot be optimized directly due to non-differentiable intermediate sampling.
 However, the two approaches optimize fundamentally different objectives:

 Reinforcement Learning